IBM/zopeneditor-sample/README.md

 The data set is created with the parameters defined in the User Preferences.
 To create a new date set, take the following steps:

-1. Click the menu of the first `ZOSMF Profile` name, and select `Create New Dataset`.
+1. Hover over the first `ZOSMF Profile` name and select the `Create New Dataset` icon.

 2. Select one option from a menu such as `Data Set Binary`, `Data Set C`, `Data Set Classic`, `Data Set Partitioned`, `Data Set Sequential`.